Kellice/Persona-3-FES-Fusion-Resetter/README.md

 `pip install pyautogui`

+Additionally, you can use the project settings in PyCharm to add the packages to the interpreter.
+Searching for the packages by name should come up with only a few results, so it should be somewhat simple once you find the window.

 Also, in case you're wondering, TheGrinder is my pet name for the project.
 I named it as such since it reminds me of the monster grinder from Backyard Monsters, which is a very specific reference from a few years ago.